hidden-hint/ext-mass-convert/README.md

 Mass action will convert selected leads to the entity types listed in the `massConvert` array.
 You can add any entity type that is enabled in your system.

-Additionally, you can specify fields map for each entity type.
+Additionally, one can specify fields map for each entity type.
 Add following to your `custom/Espo/Custom/Resources/metadata/entityDefs/Lead.json` file:

 ```json
 {